Anthony-Mariotti/Herald/README.md

 ﻿# Herald the Discord Bot

-Heralds main purpose is to play music and play music well and reliable.
+Herald's primary purpose is to play music and play music well and reliable.
 Adding herald to your discord server will be available once the bot is fully developed.
+Herald is also "designed" to be a discord bot with the CQS pattern for multiple places of entry points where users can interact with the bot.

-The bot is still a work in progress and probably will be slow to develop as I have a full-time job and also stream on twitch ([twitch.tv/amtraxtge](https://twitch.tv/amtraxtge)).
-I'll be trying to get as changes as I can, when I can.
+The bot is still a work in progress and probably will be slow to develop as I have a full-time job and stream on twitch ([twitch.tv/amtraxtge](https://twitch.tv/amtraxtge)).
+I'll be trying to get as many changes as I can, when I can.

 ## What does fully developed mean?

-Classifying something as "Fully Developed" would mean that there is no bugs / additional features or issues that would need to be resolved.
-Herald will have it's first release once everything for the base bot is built and it runs with the up most reliability.
+Classifying something as "Fully Developed" would mean no bugs / additional features or issues that would need to be resolved.
+Herald will have its first release once everything for the base bot is built and runs with the highly reliable.

 ### Herald Feature Tracker